awslabs/deequ/README.md

 ## Deequ

-Deequ is a library built on top of Apache Spark for defining "unit tests for data", which measure the data quality in large datasets.
+Deequ is a library built on top of Apache Spark for defining "unit tests for data", which measure data quality in large datasets.

 ## License